Merriwa, Western Australia: Amenities and facilities

 Merriwa is primarily residential, but does contain some shopping and retail facilities.
 It relies on Clarkson and the nearby regional city of Joondalup for most other commercial and public services.

-The Merriwa Plaza, within the Quinns Beach Estate area, accommodates a major Supa IGA supermarket branch, two bottle shops, a Chicken Treat branch and Metro Hardware, a local hardware store.
-In the north is a Puma service station, along with several other small shops and take-away restaurants.
-Near the Supa IGA is TheSixty30 formally known as the Merriwa Tavern, a pub and restaurant that serves as the hub for nightlife in the suburb.
+The Merriwa Plaza, within the Quinns Beach Estate area, accommodates a large supermarket branch along with several other small shops and take-away restaurants.

 Six large parks are scattered throughout the suburb, many with additional sporting facilities.
 Addison Park features clubrooms and a function hall, while Dalvik Park leads onto the Alkimos Baptist College campus.
 Also nearby is the Jenolan Way Community Centre that is used for its function rooms and offices.

 Brighton Beach Medical Centre in northern Merriwa provides medical services to the suburb's residents.
 Within the vicinity is a St John ambulance station, opened in 2008.
 The station operates 24 hours a day and serves all surrounding suburbs from Kinross to Butler.

 Telephone services are provided by the Quinns Rocks telephone exchange.